-Statutory provisions on succession of employment contracts for a definite period of time As long as the agency worker has not worked in more than 26 weeks, the employment agency may choose to apply the statutory provisions on succession of employment contracts for a definite period of time.
+Statutory provisions on succession of employment contracts for a definite period of time

+As long as the agency worker has not worked for more than 26 weeks, the employment agency may choose to apply the statutory provisions on succession of employment contracts for a definite period of time.
 In that case, the employment agency cannot (or no longer) make use of the phase system as referred to in Article 10 and the exclusion from the obligation to continue to pay wages as referred to in Article 22 paragraph 1 of this collective agreement.
 If there has been an interruption of six months or more, a new choice can be made.
 The remaining provisions of this collective agreement continue to apply in full.

-SUCCESSIVE EMPLOYER STATUS
+Article 12 Successive employer status

-- 1. Successive employer status is deemed to exist if, within a period of six months, the agency worker is successively employed by different employers who should reasonably be deemed to be each other's successors with regard to the work performed. - 2.
-When determining the legal position, the relevant employment history built up with the agency worker's previous employer(s) is incorporated into the phase system.
+1. Successive employer status is deemed to exist if, within a period of six months, the agency worker is successively employed by different employers who should reasonably be deemed to be each other's successors with regard to the work performed.

+2. When determining the legal position, the relevant employment history built up with the agency worker's previous employer(s) is incorporated into the phase system.

 Relevant employment history is taken to mean the number of weeks/the period in which the agency worker reasonably performed the same or practically the same work.
 The counting of the weeks/period worked and employment contracts and/or agency work employment contracts starts at the beginning of phase 1-2.

-An employment agency that provides an agency worker who was previously assigned through another employment agency will take into account the agency worker's job classification at the other employment agency as much as possible when classifying the job. - 3.
-If the agency worker transfers to another employment agency in order to continue his work with the same client, the legal position of the agency worker, contrary to paragraph 2, is at least equal to his legal position with the previous employment agency.
-Furthermore, the new employment agency will, at the time of transfer, set the remuneration in accordance with the earlier pay scale grading, taking into account previously awarded and/or yet to be awarded increments. - 4.
-If the agency worker was employed by the previous employer(s) on the basis of an employment contract and/or agency work employment contract for an indefinite period of time, which was terminated legally, the legal position of the agency worker in the case of successive employer status is determined as follows:
+3. If the agency worker transfers to another employment agency in order to continue his work with the same client, the legal position of the agency worker, contrary to paragraph 2, is at least equal to his legal position with the previous employment agency.
+Furthermore, the new employment agency will, at the time of transfer, set the remuneration in accordance with the earlier pay scale grading, taking into account previously awarded and/or yet to be awarded increments.

+4. If the agency worker was employed by the previous employer(s) on the basis of an employment contract and/or agency work employment contract for an indefinite period of time, which was terminated legally, the legal position of the agency worker in the case of successive employer status is determined as follows:

-- if the relevant employment history of the agency worker is less than 52 weeks worked, the relevant employment history will be incorporated in phase 1-2; - if the relevant employment history of the agency worker is more than 52 weeks worked, the agency worker starts at the beginning of phase 3.
+• if the relevant employment history of the agency worker is less than 52 weeks worked, the relevant employment history will be incorporated in phase 1-2;

+• if the relevant employment history of the agency worker is more than 52 weeks worked, the agency worker starts at the beginning of phase 3.